The House of Suntory's Hibiki Whisky Debuts First Global Campaign: "The Masterpiece of Japanese Artistry"

 Celebrated for its refined, complex flavor, Hibiki Whisky is a meticulous blend from Suntory's Yamazaki, Hakushu and Chita distilleries, reflecting the Japanese concept of 'wa', balance and harmony, through careful blending.

-The campaign will run throughout 2026 and includes a kimono installation at John F. Kennedy Airport in New York timed to the opening of the new terminal.
-Campaign content will launch across key markets including the United States, Germany, the United Kingdom, France, Italy, Northern Europe, China, Australia, Singapore, Taiwan, South Korea, Spain, India, Canada, Brazil and Mexico.
+The campaign content will launch across key markets including the United States, Germany, the United Kingdom, France, Italy, Northern Europe, Mainland China, Australia, Singapore, Taiwan region, South Korea, Spain, India, Canada, Brazil and Mexico.

 For more information on the new campaign and to watch the hero film, please visit us online here.